chaturay/serverless-artillery/README.md

 **You will want to wait approximately 5 minutes before redeploying to avoid the killed performance test from resuming.** Behind the scenes, AWS creates a queue for Lambda invocations.
 While processing the invocation requests from the queue, if a function is not available then that message will be placed back onto the queue for further attempts.
 As a result, redeploying your function can allow those re-queued messages to be used to invoke your re-deployed function.
 In our observation based on a limited set of tests, messages will be permanently failed out of the queues after 5 minutes.
 That is the basis of our recommendation.

-The default maximum duration of a script chunk (**ASHMITODO what is script chunk**) is 2 minutes (`maxChunkDurationInSeconds`).
+The default maximum duration of a [script chunk](#splitting) is 2 minutes (`maxChunkDurationInSeconds`).
 As a result of this, on average, load will not be produced after 1 minute but it could continue for up to the full 2 minutes.
 To lower the wait times after killing, this value can be overridden in your `script.yml` within the \_split attribute, as shown [here](#script-splitting-customization) **ASHMITODO**.
 This value can be as low as 15 seconds and using this value causes each script chunk to run for a maximum duration of 15 seconds.
 Theoretically, this means that you’d only have to wait 7.5 seconds on average for tests to stop running after killing your test (in practice we have observed roughly 20 seconds lag between killing a function and termination of invocations).

 ### Create customized `script.yml`
 Above you used how to use `slsart script` to create the default `script.yml` (see [here](#t22-create-scriptyml)) and how to customize it by manually editing it (see [here](#t24-customizing-scriptyml)).